| Title: | Recursive Partitioning for Structural Equation Models |

 further arguments passed to or from other methods. |

-Object of class matrix
+Object of class matrix.

 Caspar J. van Lissa, Andreas Brandmaier